 But I had not said my last word… yet!

-Strangely, for the Cricut vinyl, a coat of Minwax polyurethane was enough to make it waterproof and resistant to my “scratches”.
+Strangely, for the Cricut printable vinyl, one single coat of Minwax polyurethane was enough to make it waterproof and resistant to my “scratches”.
 I have a hard time understanding why it didn’t work with the other brand!

 Self-adhesive protective film